6 to 8 Weeks Before Moving Day:

 - Start using foods and cleaning supplies that can’t be moved.

 - Schedule to disconnect all utility services at your old home and connection at the new home.

 - Set to disconnect the day after you leave and to connect the day before you arrive.

 - If you have “last month” deposits with services remember to request your refund.

-- If you are moving yourself, reserve a rental truck: Budget, UHaul, Penske, etc.
+- If you are moving by yourself, reserve a rental truck: Budget, UHaul, Penske, etc.

-- Obtain packing materials and start packing items not needed right away at new home.
+- Obtain packing materials and start packing items not needed right away at a new home.

 - Check your insurance policy to see how your possessions are covered during transit.